-Cory joins the Kleinman Center team from Penn’s Professional Programs in Earth and Environmental Science, where she served as the administrative director.
+Cory Colijn envisions, plans, and manages all center programming, while building connections with students, faculty, and leaders in the energy industry.
+She joined the Kleinman Center team after serving as the administrative director of Penn’s Professional Programs in Earth and Environmental Science.
 Prior to coming to Penn, she worked for several Philadelphia-based nonprofits, focusing on the ecological restoration of Philadelphia’s extensive park system.
-Cory holds a Master of Science in Applied Geoscience and a B.A. in Earth and Environmental Science, both from Penn.

 Mark Alan Hughes

-Dr. Hughes earned a Ph.D. in Regional Science from the University of Pennsylvania, and a B.A. from Swarthmore College.
+Hughes earned a Ph.D. in regional science from the University of Pennsylvania, and a B.A. from Swarthmore College.

-Angela comes to the Kleinman Center with over 10 years of international experience as a regulatory economist.
-From 2006-2012, Angela was a policy advisor to the Ontario Energy Board where she participated in the development of regulatory initiatives for gas and electricity utilities.
-Prior to that, she served as an analyst and consultant at NERA Economic Consulting in London, England, where she also received her Master of Science in Local Economic Development from the London School of Economics.
-Angela’s B.S. degree is from Pontificia Universidad Javeriana, Bogota, Colombia.
-Prior to joining the Kleinman Center, Christina served as the Director of the PennFuture Energy Center for Enterprise and the Environment, where she focused on energy and climate issues that impact Pennsylvania.
-Additionally, Christina has experience in private environmental consulting, in the financial management sector, with the PA Department of Environmental Protection, and with the Alliance for Climate Protection, where she served as the Policy Director.
-She holds a Master of Environmental Studies degree from Penn, a B.A. in Economics from the University of Miami, and B.S. in Music from Drexel University.
+Angela Pachon manages our faculty grants program and develops scholarship and research collaborations across campus and beyond.
+She is also the author of many policy digests.
+She comes to the Kleinman Center with more than ten years of international experience as a regulatory economist.
+From 2006 to 2012, Pachon was a policy advisor to the Ontario Energy Board where she participated in the development of regulatory initiatives for gas and electricity utilities.
+Prior to that, she served as an analyst and consultant at NERA Economic Consulting in London, England.

+Christina Simeone interfaces with industry leaders to develop content and projects that are impactful and relevant to the center's mission.
+She is the author of many papers, digests, and blog posts.
+Prior to joining the Kleinman Center, Simeone served as the director of the PennFuture Energy Center for Enterprise and the Environment, where she focused on energy and climate issues that impact Pennsylvania.
+Additionally, she has experience in private environmental consulting, in the financial management sector, with Pennsylvania's Department of Environmental Protection, and with the Alliance for Climate Protection, where she served as the policy director.

-Prior to joining the Kleinman Center, Mollie worked in environmental advocacy at both national and local non-profit organizations.
-She served as the Climate and Energy Fellow at the National Wildlife Federation in Washington, D.C. and the Outreach Coordinator at Clean Air Council in Philadelphia.
-Her work was primarily focused on Clean Power Plan implementation and regulation of methane emissions from the natural gas sector.
-In addition to her position with the Kleinman Center, Mollie is currently pursuing a Masters of Environmental Studies at Penn with a Policy concentration.
+Mollie Simon manages the center's social media accounts, drafts newsletters and announcements, writes and publishes content for our website, and regularly posts to our blog.
+Prior to joining the Kleinman Center, she worked in environmental advocacy at both national and local non-profit organizations.
+She served as a climate and energy fellow at the National Wildlife Federation in Washington, D.C. and the outreach coordinator at Clean Air Council in Philadelphia.
+Her policy work has primarily focused on Clean Power Plan implementation and regulation of methane emissions from the natural gas sector.